-a) The amounts due from related parties includes amounts from related companies whose ultimate beneficial owners are the same persons of the Group.
+a) The amounts due from related parties include amounts from related companies whose ultimate beneficial owners are the same persons of the Group.
 Amounts due to related parties are unsecured, interest free, with no fixed date of repayment.
+Amounts are net of expected credit losses as outlined in Note 3.16.
+Expected credit losses for the group amount to € 33,145.